kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Did up the CSS for the Dashboard and Index pages!
 Putting my CSS Grid to good use for the dashboard page - since the layout is like a 2x2 grid for the content.

 **Link to work:**

+### Missed A Day : 7th Mar Wednesday, 2018

+### Day 54 : 8th Mar Thursday, 2018

+**Today's Progress:** Wordpress Sydney Theme

+**Thoughts:** Didn't really code much today but finally took the step to follow a tutorial and learn how to use a Wordpress theme!
+Covered Sydney today, I think there's 5 more on my to-do list.
+Amazing how an entire site is done with just 3-4 hours worth of work.

+On to more!

+**Link to work:**